Neutrovertido/Carbonated-Default/README.md

 - [TimeDeo](https://www.youtube.com/c/TimeDeo) (Base 1.8 texture pack creator)
 - [Vanilla Tweaks Team](https://vanillatweaks.net) (Amazing aesthetic, utility and visual fix resources creators)
 - [D3SG4MER24](https://www.curseforge.com/members/d3sg4mer24/projects) (Shield corrections and coloring)

+🎯 If you noticed the filename being full of periods, that is because GitHub doesn't allow for some characters to be used in the attached filenames, so feel free to rename it however you want.
+Recommendation: `§c1.18 §dCarbonated §eDefault §c[x16] §6v2.1`